-- Advanced Microeconomic Theory by Jehle & Reny.
+- A Toolbox for Economic Design by Diamantaras (ISBN: 0-230-61060-9).
+Published in 2009, this book provides the best (and most up-to-date) treatment of mechanism design theory available in textbook form. - Advanced Microeconomic Theory by Jehle & Reny.
 This book is far easier to read than MWG because it is willing to make stronger assumptions (like strongly monotone, convex preferences, for example) and doesn't worry much about what happens when they are relaxed.
 It's also better than MWG at auction theory, but worse at general mechanism design theory. - Game Theory by Fudenberg & Tirole, Game Theory by Roger Myerson, or A Course in Game Theory by Osborne & Rubinstein.
 These are three good texts in game theory, and each has its strengths and weaknesses.
-Although we won't stray much beyond the game theory in MWG, any serious student in microeconomics should own (and read) all three of these books. - Contract Theory by Bolton & Dewatripont or The Theory of Incentives: The Principal-Agent Problem by Laffont & Martimort.
-These two books (which are fairly substitutable) explore adverse selection, screening, signalling, and moral hazard in far more detail than MWG.
+Although we won't stray much beyond the game theory in MWG, any serious student in microeconomics should own (and read) all three of these books.

-• The Handbook of Mathematical Economics, ed. by Arrow & Itrilligator.
-Very expensive four-volume set for the math jocks who really want to do theory.
+- Contract Theory by Bolton & Dewatripont or The Theory of Incentives: The Principal-Agent Problem by Laffont & Martimort.
+These two books (which are fairly substitutable) explore adverse selection, screening, signalling, and moral hazard in far more detail than MWG. - The Handbook of Mathematical Economics, ed. by Arrow & Itrilligator.
+Very expensive four-volume set for researchers in economic theory.
 The first volume is just a math textbook for economists, and the 2nd book covers the theory of general equilibrium very rigorously.
 Volume 3 is welfare economics and mechanism design, and volume 4 contains extensions to the basic model that bring the reader more up-to-date.